qunitjs/api.qunitjs.com/config/QUnit.config.md

 Defines the HTML content to use in the fixture container which is reset at the start of each test.

-By default QUnit will use whatever the starting content of `#quint-fixture` is as the fixture reset.
+By default QUnit will use whatever the starting content of `#qunit-fixture` is as the fixture reset.
 If you do not want the fixture to be reset in between tests, set the value to `null`.

 ### `QUnit.config.hidepassed` (boolean) | default: `false`